diggosilva/CPFCNPJTools/README.md

 [Swift Package Manager (SwiftPM)](https://www.swift.org/documentation/package-manager) is a tool for managing the distribution of Swift code as well as C-family dependency.
 From Xcode 11, SwiftPM got natively integrated with Xcode.

-CPF-CNPJ-TOOLS support SwiftPM from version 5.1.0.
+CPFCNPJTools support SwiftPM from version 5.1.0.
 To use SwiftPM, you should use Xcode to open your project.
-Click `File` -> `Add Package Dependencies`, enter [CPF-CNPJ-TOOLS repo's URL](https://github.com/diggosilva/CPF-CNPJ-TOOLS).
+Click `File` -> `Add Package Dependencies`, enter [CPFCNPJTools repo's URL](https://github.com/diggosilva/CPFCNPJTools).

 ## HowToUse